Localization of smooth p-power torsion representations of GL_2(Q_p): Localization of smooth GL2(Qp) -representations

 Now either $\cInd_{KZ}^G \sigma \iso \pi'$, or else $\pi'$ is a proper quotient of~$\cInd_{KZ}^G\sigma$, in which case it is of finite length.
-In the latter case, it is automatic that $\pi' \to j_*j^*\pi'$ is surjective.
-In the former case, a consideration of the formula of Proposition~\ref{prop:localizing compact inductions}~(1) shows that since $j_*j^* \pi' = j_*j^*(\cInd_{KZ}^G \sigma)$ is finitely generated, the natural morphism $\pi' \to j_*j^*\pi'$ is an isomorphism, and so in particular is surjective.
+In the latter case, it follows from Lemma~\ref{localization of locally admissible objects} that $\pi' \to j_*j^*\pi'$ is surjective.
+In the remaining case we have~$\cInd_{KZ}^G \sigma \iso \pi'$, and a consideration of the formula of Proposition~\ref{prop:localizing compact inductions}~(1) shows that since $j_*j^* \pi' = j_*j^*(\cInd_{KZ}^G \sigma)$ is finitely generated, the natural morphism $\pi' \to j_*j^*\pi'$ is either a map with zero target, or an isomorphism, depending on whether~$g$ is zero or a unit.
+In particular, it is surjective.
 Again using the fact that $j_*$ is exact, we see that we have a morphism of short exact sequences

 in which the outer two vertical arrows are surjections.
 The middle vertical arrow is thus a surjection as well. \end{proof}